OS-Sketch/www.os-sketch.com/decks/os-slides/locks-introduction/slides.md

   - What API will the **programmer** use for creating a lock?
   - How will the lock ensure **fairness** to all threads and processes?

-- The easiest way to implement locks is to disable interrupts!
+- The easiest way to implement locks is to **disable interrupts**!
 Any concerns?

   - A programming language thread now has to perform a privileged operation
   - Interrupt disabling does not work on a computer system with multi-processors
   - Disabling of interrupts may introduce fundamental defects into the system
   - This approach is inefficient and may limit parallelism in the system
+  - Ultimately, disabling interrupts only works in limited contexts!

 </v-clicks>

 [//]: # "Slide End }}}"

 ---